Build your own sea kayak

 It’s a great fun boat to paddle, it feels a little tender at first but once you are used to it and enjoy leaning into the curves they are fast and responsive like few other craft.
 And it really is a beautiful thing, we get admiring glances everywhere we go (for the boat we’re sure).
 We’re rarely out of our show boat - even in bad weather we’re out having fun on the water!

 This is our busiest week of all the boatbuilding weeks we run, to get the boats finished by the end of the course we have a lot to do.
 Our staff are on hand to help and support you but we try and make sure you do all the building for yourself - it’s your boat and we want it to feel that way.
-Depending on how fast you work to you might have to work a few longer days but if that’s the case we’ll be right by your side helping you get it all done in time!
-We start the week with safety briefings and group introductions before swiftly getting stuck into boatbuilding.
+We will have a few longer days to get everything done, but it’s usually pretty fun working We start the week with safety briefings and group introductions before swiftly getting stuck into boatbuilding.

 Day 0 (arrival day) - On the Saturday to get us a head start we’ll glue up the scarfs on the plywood panels, if you’re arriving early you can help if it’s later we’ll just do this for you.